Drag and Drop Email Editor (Overview)

 Editing text button block style

-For the purpose of making it easier to visualise the two background colour options, this module has been recoloured.
-Please note: this is not a design, purely to help illustrate controls.
+Please note: this is not a design, it is purely to help illustrate controls.

-1. Choose between one or two column layout.
+1. Choose between a one, two, three, or four column layout.

 2. As illustrated, this is the background colour of the module.

-4. Controls border settings: border width must be specified for these to apply.
+3. Controls border settings.
+Border width must be specified for these to apply.

 Editing text button block content